Monterey Bay, California

 Cash Deposit for In3CAP funding

-The cash sits until the project funding is drawn down, released in lump sum upon the final transfer, serving as an alternative form of “Completion Assurance” (accountability to use invested funds as agreed by a contract bespoke to the project) but without involving a bank’s financial guarantee instrument.
+The cash serves as an alternative to “Completion Assurance” (accountability to use invested funds as agreed by a contract bespoke to the project) but without involving the added complexity of a bank’s financial guarantee instrument.

 Cash Deposit